berkeley-sgsa/mysite/content/current_students/books.md

 </br>*A good reference for Stat 210A.*
 - ''Testing Statistical Hypotheses'' by Lehmann and Romano
 </br>*A good reference for Stat 210A.*
+- ''Empirical Processes in M-Estimation'' by van de Geer
+- </br>*Some students find this helpful to supplement the material in 210B.*
 - ''Concentration Inequalities'' by Boucheron, Lugosi, and Massart
-</br>*Some students find this helpful to supplement the material in 210B.*
-- ''Empirical Processes in M-Estimation'' by van de Geer
-</br>*This was a useful supplement for older iterations of Stat 210B.*
+</br>*This is also useful to supplement 210B material.*

 ## 2. Probability